jh3nd3rs0n/jargyle/README.md

 ```

 #### 4. 11.
-2. Enabling DTLS
+2. Enabling DTLS for UDP Traffic

-You can have Jargyle chained to the other SOCKS server through DTLS under the following condition:
+You can have DTLS for UDP traffic through SOCKS server chaining under the following condition:

--   The other SOCKS server supports accepting connections through DTLS.
+-   The other SOCKS server accepts DTLS connections.

-By default DTLS is disabled.
-To enable DTLS, you will need to have the setting `chaining.dtls.enabled` set to `true`.
+By default DTLS for UDP traffic through SOCKS server chaining is disabled.
+To enable DTLS for UDP traffic through SOCKS server chaining, you will need to have the setting `chaining.dtls.enabled` set to `true`.
 In addition, you will need to have the setting `chaining.dtls.trustStoreFile` to specify the server's key store file used as a trust store (this file would need to be created by Java's keytool utility).
 Also, you will need to have the setting `chaining.dtls.trustStorePassword` to specify the password for the server's trust store file.

 Partial command line example: